Internet Society: History

-In late 2001, leaders from Afilias (a domain name registry) approached the Internet Society CEO Lynn St.Amour, to propose a novel partnership to jointly bid for the .org registry.
+In late 2001, leaders from Afilias (a domain name registry) approached then Internet Society CEO Lynn St. Amour to propose a novel partnership to jointly bid for the .org registry.
 In this model, the Internet Society would become the new home of .org, and all technical and service functions would be managed by Afilias.
-Afilias would pay for all bid expenses and would contribute towards the Internet Society payroll while the bid was under consideration by ICANN.
-The Internet Society Board approved this proposal at their Board meeting in 2001.
+Afilias would pay for all bid expenses and would contribute towards the Internet Society payroll while the bid was under consideration by the Internet Corporation for Assigned Names and Numbers (ICANN).
+The Internet Society Board approved this proposal at its board meeting in 2001.

-In 2002 ISOC successfully bid for the .org registry and formed the Public Interest Registry (PIR), to manage and operate it.
+In 2002, ISOC's bid for the .org registry was successful and the group formed the Public Interest Registry (PIR) to manage and operate it.

 In 2010, ISOC launched its first community network initiative to deploy five wireless mesh-based networks in rural locations across India.

 In 2012, on ISOC's 20th anniversary, it established the Internet Hall of Fame, an award to "publicly recognize a distinguished and select group of visionaries, leaders, and luminaries who have made significant contributions to the development and advancement of the global Internet".

-On June 8, 2011, ISOC mounted World IPv6 Day to test IPv6 deployment.

-In 2012 ISOC launched Deploy360, a portal and training program to promote IPv6 and DNSSEC.
+On June 8, 2011, ISOC mounted World IPv6 Day to test IPv6 deployment, and in 2012 launched Deploy360, a portal and training program to promote IPv6 and DNSSEC.
 On June 6, 2012, ISOC organized the World IPv6 Launch, this time with the intention of leaving IPv6 permanently enabled on all participating sites.

-In 2016 Deploy 360 extended its campaigns to include Mutually Agreed Norms for Routing Security (MANRS) and DNS-based Authentication of Named Entities (DANE).
+In 2016, Deploy 360 extended its campaigns to include Mutually Agreed Norms for Routing Security (MANRS) and DNS-based Authentication of Named Entities (DANE).

-In September 2016, the Internet Society indicated that it would not seek to obtain a license from the Office of Foreign Assets Control (OFAC) of the US Department of the Treasury that would allow it to fund the activities of Iranian nationals.
+In September 2016, the Internet Society indicated that it would not seek to obtain a license from the Office of Foreign Assets Control (OFAC) of the US Department of the Treasury, which would have allowed it to fund the activities of Iranian nationals.
 This caused considerable distress to ISOC members in Iran, who were thus unable to launch an Internet Society chapter in Iran, and saw a fellowship revoked that the Internet Society had awarded to fund the travel of Iranian students to visit the Internet Governance Forum in Mexico.